mikaelsundell/overlaytool/README.md

 Introduction
 ------------

-symmetrytool is a utility for exploring the math of symmetry in art and design.
+Symmetrytool is a utility for exploring the math of symmetry in art and design.

 ![Sample image or figure.](images/image.png 'symmetrytool')